acousticrobot/web-16/_pages/toki-pona/lesson-02a-syllables-2.md

 It comes in most handy if you ever want to use a toki pona words outside of pu, one that doesn't have a unique glyph block

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/leko.jpg" caption="leko" %}
+{% include image_dictionary.html definitions=page.unofficial_words %}

 It is also useful if you want to talk _about_ a word.
-If you ever might put a word in quotes or italics: _mi toki e nimi 'lon'_, you can use the capsule with _nimi_ to place emphasis in the same way:
+Just as using quotes is never required but can add contextual emphasis: _mi toki e nimi 'lon'_, you can use the capsule with _nimi_ to place emphasis in the same way:

 {% include image_dictionary.html definitions=page.capsule_words %}

 ### unofficial words with a head noun

-The most common use of syllables is when we need to create unofficial loan words or proper name.
+The most common use of syllables is when we need to create unofficial loan words or proper names.

 {% include image_dictionary.html definitions=page.syllable_names %}